-If you want to be in LSAT Diaries, please fill out this survey.
+If you want to be in LSAT Diaries, please email me at LSATUnplugged@gmail.com.
 (You can be in LSAT Diaries whether you've taken the exam already or not.)

 Anthony's LSAT Diary:

 I've been struggling for the past few years to figure out if an observation of mine is purely subjective, or if it is based upon some objective grounding: Things have always seemed to require twice the effort for me than they do for everyone else.

 This much is the story of my undergraduate career, and even my upbringing as one of three children raised by a single mother.

 For me, the LSAT would be one of the toughest psychological battles that I'd have to encounter on my journey to being accepted to law school.
 I wrote the LSAT for the first time in October 2010 during a race to complete a myriad of other responsibilities.
 I was preparing to study abroad, completing term papers and battling with Canada Student Loans over some bureaucratic issue that kept me from being issued the money I needed to buy groceries.